-The agreements governing the syndicated credit facilities and senior notes contain certain restrictive covenants that impose operating and financial restrictions and could limit the Company's ability to engage in activities that might be in its long-term best interests.
+The agreements governing the Company's syndicated credit facilities and senior notes contain certain restrictive covenants that impose operating and financial restrictions and could limit the Company's ability to engage in activities that might be in its long-term best interests.
 In addition, a breach of the covenants under the Company's syndicated credit facilities and senior notes could result in an event of default, which could allow lenders to accelerate the repayment of the debt.
 In this event, the Company may seek to refinance its indebtedness, but be unable to do so on commercially reasonable terms.
-As a result, the Company could be limited in how it conducts its business, be unable to compete effectively or to take advantage of new business opportunities.
+As a result, the Company could be limited in how it conducts its business, be unable to compete effectively or take advantage of new business opportunities.

-There is currently uncertainty around whether LIBOR will continue to exist after 2021.
-If LIBOR ceases to exist, the Company may need to amend certain agreements and it cannot predict what alternative index would be negotiated with its counterparties.
-As a result, interest expense could increase and liquidity may be adversely affected.
-In the future, the Company may need to renegotiate its variable rate debt or incur other indebtedness, and the phase-out of LIBOR may negatively impact the terms of such indebtedness.
+LIBOR is expected to be phased out by June 30, 2023, and as part of this phase-out, one-week and twomonth US\$ LIBOR rates will no longer be published after December 31, 2021.
+The Company may need to amend certain agreements and it cannot predict what alternative index would be negotiated with its counterparties.
+As a result, interest expense could increase, and liquidity may be adversely affected.
+In the future, the Company may be required to renegotiate its variable rate debt or incur other indebtedness, and the discontinuance of LIBOR may negatively impact the terms of such indebtedness.